 We are a very small congregation so visitors to services and extra help in keeping this place of beauty open are greatly appreciated.
-However, we have a lively knit and natter group that meets weekly in Sapiston Village Hall that anyone can come along to, regardless of knitting!
+However, we have a lively knit and natter group that meets weekly in Sapiston Village Hall on Tuesdays at 2pm that anyone can come along to, regardless of knitting!
 We hold regular Produce Stalls selling delicious cakes and preserves, bees wax candles and plants that are very well supported and not to be missed!

 The present structure reflects an extensive Victorian restoration, including a superb stained glass east window, during which the thatched roof was replaced with its present one of tiles.
 The oldest part of the present structure has pre-Norman conquest quoins in the north and south nave walls, whilst the bulk of the nave is from the 14th century as is the tower.
 The chancel dates from the 13th century.
 Y shaped windows add to the beauty of the building and the fine stained glass in the chancel is worthy of inspection.